One-dimensional Chern-Simons theory and the $\hat{A}$ genus

+where $a$ denotes a coordinate on $\fg$ \cite{BGV}.} Our quantization can then be thought of as pulling back the volume form, arising from quantization, on the ``formal group" $\cL B \fg$ to the ``Lie algebra" $T[-1]B \fg$ via an exponential map.

-We now explain how Koszul duality allows us to phrase a smooth manifold as an $\L8$ algebra, following the work of Kapranov and Costello.
+Let us explain how Koszul duality allows us to phrase a smooth manifold as an $\L8$ algebra (in the process, we will explain the exponentiation remark from the preceding paragraph); we rely on the work of Kapranov and Costello.
 For a smooth manifold $X$, the tubular neighborhood theorem allows us to identify a small neighborhood of the diagonal $X \overset{\Delta}{\hookrightarrow} X \times X$ with a small neighborhood of the zero section of the tangent bundle $X \overset{i}{\hookrightarrow} TX$.
 Essentially, one chooses a metric on $X$ and then uses the induced exponential map to send a small ball around $0$ in each tangent fiber $T_x X$ to a small transverse slice to $(x,x) \in X \times X$.
 This argument works in the setting of formal geometry and says that we can identify a formal neighborhood of the diagonal in $X \times X$ with a formal neighborhood of the zero section of the tangent bundle $TX$.
 We will now provide a Lie-theoretic interpretation of this construction.